tpoisot/ms_pop_networks/ms_pop.md

 \clearpage

 [f:synth]: figures/fig_synth.pdf "Synthesis"
 ![The approach we propose (that populations can interact at the conditions that **1** their trait allow it and **2** they are locally abundant enough to meet) requires to shift our focus to population-level processes.
 A compelling argument to work at this level of organisation is that eco-evolutionary feedbacks explicit.
 All of the components of interaction variability we described are potentially related, either through variations of population sizes due to the interaction, or due to selection stemming from these variations in population size.
-In addition, some traits involved in the existence of the interaction may also affect local population abundance. \label{f:synth}.][f:synth]
+In addition, some traits involved in the existence of the interaction may also affect local population abundance.\label{f:synth}][f:synth]

 # References